 In data structure level view, we can say that Blockchain is basically a Linked list in which each node stores a hash pointer and a data header.
 While the data header will store the data of that block the pointer will have the address of the preceding block as well as the hash value.

 Mining is simply a process that adds new blocks to the Blockchain.
 The miners verify a transaction that has pushed to blockchain and adds it to the Blockchain if it is a valid transaction.

-Each blockchain network will have a time limit for a creation of a block (In bitcoin, it is 10 minutes as of now).
-If the blocks are created faster, it will result in the generation of more hash functions in short time which may result in the collision of hashes.
+Each blockchain network will have a time limit for the creation of a block (In bitcoin, it is 10 minutes as of now).
+If the blocks are created faster, it will result in the generation of more hash functions in a short time which may result in the collision of hashes.
 Also when new blocks are created faster certain blocks cannot be the part of the main chain as more blocks are added simultaneously to the chain.
 So to avoid this problem certain difficulty level is set for ‘hash’.

 Let us look at the example of Bitcoin,

 In Bitcoin, when a new block arrives, hash function hashes all the contents of the block.

 After that, the hashed output is concatenated with a nonce (Which will be a random string).